vmware-archive/virtual-security-module/doc/HOWTO.md

 You should see some details about the user.

-Now, just to illustrate the point of all this, let's login as test-user:
+Now, just to illustrate the point of all this, let's log-in as test-user:
 ```
-./vsm-cli login test-user ~/tmp/test-user-private.pem
+./vsm-cli login test-user test-user-private.pem
 ```

 You should get a new token - one that represents the test-user's 'session'.
 You can use